paulk-asert/groovy-data-science/README.md

 Standard least squares linear regression isn't ideal for parallel training but can be made to work reasonably well with some assumptions.
 Other approaches like stochastic gradient descent should also be considered.

+__Requirements__: Some examples run only on JDK 8, e.g. examples using GroovyFX.
+Most others run on JDK 8 or 11.

 ### Whiskey clustering with K-means

 K-means is the most common form of “centroid” clustering.